 The solution the Afrikaners stumbled upon was that of economic cooperation.
 During the early 1990s, business managers realized that apartheid policies had left South Africa with a severely underdeveloped human capital resource base.
-Compared to many other nations, the legacy forged by apartheid included a high unemployment and low literacy rates.
-The presence of a growing unskilled labor pool coupled along with high unemployment rates contributed to low economic growth, in addition to poor labor and capital productivity.
-Employers began addressing these economic shortcomings, employing the context of a growing global movement toward multiculturalism (Adam 1997, Horwitz et al. 1995).
-Other efforts at building national unity included enshrining the bases of affirmative action policies in the Constitution in inclusive terms.
+Compared to many other nations, the legacy forged by apartheid included high unemployment and low literacy rates.
+The presence of a growing unskilled labor pool coupled with high unemployment rates contributed to low economic growth, in addition to poor labor and capital productivity.
+The private sector was the first to address these economic shortcomings in the early 1990s, employing the rhetoric and context of a growing global movement toward multiculturalism (Adam 1997, Horwitz et al. 1995).
+The late apartheid government soon followed suit through efforts at building national unity, ultimately resulting in the enshrining of the bases of affirmative action policies in the new Constitution in inclusive terms.
 More specifically, the Constitution pledges to "recognize the injustices of our past," states that the country belongs "to all who live in it, united in our diversity," and promises to "heal the divisions of the past and establish a society based on democratic values, social justice and fundamental human rights" (Tummala 1999: 499).